-I am passionate about interpersonal boundaries, and in my experience to have good boundaries, telling others about them is imperative!
+I am passionate about interpersonal boundaries, and in order to have good boundaries, you need to tell others about them!

 Can you recognize assertiveness?